When Technologists Forget the Warning

 Of course, this vision was never as simple or as benign as some people imagined.
 Modernity produced extraordinary advances in health, communication, and material abundance.
 It also produced colonialism, industrial warfare, bureaucracy, environmental destruction, and systems of control on a scale previously unimaginable.
 Yet despite its contradictions, modernity had confidence.
 It assumed that problems could be solved, that collective action mattered.

 Then came the invisible #postmodern turn.
-The institutions lost legitimacy, narratives stopped convincing people.
-Governments increasingly gave up planning and handed decision-making to markets.
+The failing social democratic institutions lost legitimacy, narratives stopped convincing people.
+Governments increasingly rejected planning and handed decision-making to markets.
 Globalisation connected everything while making almost nothing feel controllable.
-Information exploded beyond any individual’s capacity to understand it.
+Information mess exploded beyond individual’s capacity to understand any of it.

 Instead of thoughtful maps, we had endless competing realities.
-Then we had the promise of #neoliberalism, that deregulated markets and individual freedom would create the best possible outcomes.
+Then, the #deathcult, the promise of #neoliberalism, that deregulated markets and individual freedom would create the best possible outcomes.
 In practice, much of what happened was the dismantling of collective institutions without replacing them with anything capable of holding society together.
-People gained consumer “choice” while losing political agency.
-We became slaves to choosing between products while unable to shape the systems that govern our lives.
+People gained consumer “choice” while losing all political agency.
+We became slaves focused on choosing between products while unable to shape the systems that govern our lives.

-This is where much contemporary politics becomes difficult to understand if we keep trying to use grounded categories.
-This mess increased the conflict between people trying to rebuild collective meaning and people retreating into fragments – Some fragments become consumer identities, some become nationalisms.
+This is where contemporary politics becomes difficult to understand if we keep trying to use any grounded categories – mess increased the conflict between people trying to rebuild collective meaning and people retreating into fragments – Some fragments become consumer identities, some become nationalisms.
 In alt culture we lived through a decade of conspiracy theories while the #mainstreaming become lifestyle brands.

-The common thread is that people are looking for belonging in a world that increasingly feels impossible to influence.
-This is why so much contemporary politics is irrational.
-People are not responding to facts, they are responding to the crisis of meaning.
+The common thread is that people are still looking for belonging in a world that increasingly feels impossible to influence.
+This is why so much contemporary politics is irrational, people are not responding to facts, they are responding to the crisis of meaning.
 A crisis of trust, a crisis of belonging.

 Modernism reminds us that collective action matters, that process we build matter’s, DIY infrastructure matters and finally that society can be consciously shaped.
 Were #Postmodernism at its best reminds us that dogmatic system contains blind spots.
 That power hides itself behind claims of objectivity.
-That diversity of experience matters, thus blinded certainty becomes oppressive on this current path:
+That diversity of experience matters, thus blinded certainty to often leads to oppressive.
+With the ending of modernity:

 • We lost confidence in human planning but kept bureaucracy.